Young Russians to their parents: 'How is it possible to think differently about this war?' | DW | 08.03.2022

 Most Russians, especially older people, get all their information from Russian TV, which is tightly controlled by the state

-My mother and I have no contact any more.
+My mother and I are no longer in contact with each other.
 Maybe I'll talk with her about it one day, when she's experiencing all the consequences and her rose-tinted glasses begin to crack.
 But our father is on our side.
 He was always opposed to me going to protests, just because he was worried about me.
 But after all our conversations, to my amazement, he told me that if I went to protests again, he would come with me.

 I believe that war is unacceptable.
 I have served in the army, and it was clear to me then that something was wrong in our country.
 We weren't allowed to take photos of broken equipment, and the officers stole petrol.
 When I came back from the army, I started going to protest rallies.
 The war is a product of this system, which is why I'm trying to convince my mother that what is happening in Russia is not normal.